toukirahmeds/Nth-Day/README.md

 # Nth-Day
-Calculate the n-th day from a specific date.
+Calculate the n-th day starting from a specific date.

 ## How to run
 - [Install Node.js and NPM](https://nodejs.org/en/download) (If not installed.)